Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Global Accessibility

-Many networks operate globally and remain available around the clock.
+Specifically, many networks operate globally and remain available around the clock.

 Because of that, users in different countries can access the same network.